ben-albon/CouchDB-Auth-Layer/README.md

    }
 }
 ```
-In this example, jane-doe would be allowed to GET the document, but only ben-albon would be allowed to POST changes to the document.
+In this example, jane-doe and john-smith would be allowed to GET the document, but only ben-albon would be allowed to POST changes to the document.

 SessionDB Integration
 ------